cal-poly-dxhub/eCR-semantic-interoperability/README.md

 ## High Level Description of Workflow

 [Feel free to skip to the deployment section](#steps-to-deploy-and-configure-the-system) if you just want to get started.
+This is just a look on what this process is doing and the "theory" behind it.

 ### Step 1: Generate Reference Embeddings